- Blog

 A grocery store may cluster budget-friendly products and create promotions aimed at price-conscious shoppers who respond positively to discounts and deals.

-This clustering technique enables businesses to create targeted promotions and pricing strategies, improving the effectiveness of retail merchandising clusters.
+This clustering technique enables businesses to create targeted promotions and pricing strategies, improving the effectiveness of gen AI in retail clustering.

 When businesses apply product clustering strategies, they unlock various benefits.